brooklynrail/brooklynrail-platform/content/events/2022/02/you-pair-how-carol-szymanski.md

 title: "You Pair How: Carol Szymanski "
 deck: Featuring Szymanski and Amanda Gluibizzi
 summary: Artist Carol Szymanski joins Rail Artseen Editor Amanda Gluibizzi for a converastion.
-We conclude with a poetry reading by Jeesoo Lee.
+We conclude with a poetry reading by S. David.
 people:
   - person: carol-szymanski
     related_links: